NathStevo97/certifications-notes/hashicorp/vault/Associate_Certification/05 - Vault Architecture/03 - Understanding Vault Agent/5 03 - Understanding Vault Agent.md

 ## Running Vault Agent

-- To use the Vault agent, the binary can be ran in “agent mode”
+- To use the Vault agent, the binary can be ran in "agent mode"
 - To do so, run `vault agent config=<config file>`
     - The agent configuration file must specify the auth method and sink locations where the tokens are to be written.